IevhenBuival/secret-words-frontman/README.md

-# This is front for SECRED WORDS managing
+###  This is front for SECRED WORDS managing

-# you have GUI for fill Datebase by words on two languages
+You have GUI for fill Datebase by words on two languages

 # Getting Started with Create React App